 Another activity you can do at the Oval is to climb to the roof, which if you’re an adrenaline junkie, is something not to be missed.
 If you want something more sedate, you can book a stadium tour instead!

-The Adelaide Gaol is one of the most interesting places to visit in Adelaide.
+Adelaide Gaol is one of the top things to do in Adelaide.
 It’s one of the oldest colonial public buildings still standing in the city and was still used as a jail until 1988.

 Over 300,000 prisoners passed through its doors throughout its 147-year history.
 Public hangings also took place at the gaol, with the first one taking place in 1840 while the building was under construction.